francescovallone/serinus/.website/recipes/testing.md

 might change (with deprecations) in future versions.
 :::

-## End-to-End Testing
+## Application Integration Smoke Test

-End-to-end (E2E) testing covers the interactions between different parts of your application, simulating real user scenarios.
-With `serinus_test`, you can easily create E2E tests for your Serinus applications.
+Application integration smoke tests focus on verifying the interactions between different modules and components within your application.
+With `serinus_test`, you can easily create integration tests for your Serinus applications.

 Serinus simulates a real server environment leveraging the same underlying architecture as your application but removing the network overhead.
 This allows for fast and reliable tests.